 Introduction: How to Pitch With Proper Mechanics

-Pitching is the motion of throwing a ball repetitively to the catcher while standing on a mound (a sloped surface made of clay or dirt).
-It sounds like an easy task, but you must use the right mechanics so that you don’t overload your arm and risk elbow damage.
+Many pitchers start early to practice as much as they can.
+However, incorporating bad mechanics can overload your arm and damage your elbow.
 If you are a beginner, don’t worry!
 I will go over the needed materials and offer detailed explanations for each step of the correct pitching motion.
+In the end, I will also analyze the incorrect techniques that lead to arm injuries.
 Read on to become the best pitcher you can be!

 - baseball glove